ac2532/amazon-reviews-sentiment-analysis/README.md

 # Predicting Product Review Sentiment Using Classification

-The goal of this project is to build a classification machine learning (ML) pipeline in a web application to use as a tool to analyze the models to gain useful insights about model performance.
-Using trained classification models, build a ML application that predicts whether a product review is positive or negative.
+The goal of this project is to build a classification machine learning (ML) pipeline in a web application (streamlit) to use as a tool to analyze the models to gain useful insights about model performance.
+Using trained classification models, I built a ML application that predicts whether a product review is positive or negative.

-* Build end-to-end regression pipeline using 1) multiple regression, 2) polynomial regression, and 3) ridge, and 4) lasso regression.
+* Built end-to-end regression pipeline using 1) multiple regression, 2) polynomial regression, and 3) ridge, and 4) lasso regression.
 * Evaluate regression methods using standard metrics including root mean squared error (RMSE), mean absolute error (MAE), and coefficient of determination (R2).
 * Develop a web application that walks users through steps of the regression pipeline and provide tools to analyze multiple methods across multiple metrics.